Automated tuning for the parameters of linear solvers: Optimization algorithm

 \subsection{Neural network model}

-In order to bring some a priori knowledge about the typical influence of each parameter, a neural network model is built and trained to predict the SLAE solution time for a given vector of parameters.
-The fully-connected architecture is chosen to construct the NN due to its simplicity and ability to solve regression problems~\cite{MURTAGH1991183, kohler2021rate, GDP_Regression}.
-The following NN configuration is proposed: \begin{itemize} \item \textbf{Layers and activation functions.} The NN input layer takes the values of each parameter, and the output layer containing 1~neuron produces the solution time estimate for a given parameter vector.
-The three hidden dense layers with 512, 256, and 128~neurons, respectively, follow the input layer.
-Hidden layers have sigmoid activation functions; the output neuron has a linear activation function.
-The choice of the activation functions and the size of the hidden layers have been optimized using the KerasTuner random search scheme~\cite{omalley2019kerastuner}.
-The dropout layers are used after each hidden layer to prevent overfitting.
-The dropout rate is set equal to~0.25 in accordance with the results of the grid search procedure.
+To bring some a priori knowledge about the typical influence of each parameter, a neural network model is built and trained to predict the SLAE solution time for a given vector of parameters.
+The architecture of the NN is presented in~\ref{app:NN}.
+The key issues in preparing the input data and estimating the accuracy of the NN predictions are discussed below.